AlejandroPenaloza/mathlib/README.md

 # Mathlib
-Library with Mathematic Functions and topics such as trigonometry and cubic equations.
+Library with Mathematic Functions and topics (trigonometry and cubic equations for now).

 ## Cubic Equations Background
 Related functions are developed from Cardano and Ferrari formulae.